andrewallenbruce/census-api-datasets/README.md

 On `major` data changes, endoint changes are saved out to the web page `src/`.
 On both `major` and `minor` changes the full metadata json is saved to [data/data.json](data/data.json) for posterity.

 A [Github action](.github/workflows/update-data-json.yml) runs the scraper, commits changes, and rebuilds the web page.
 It posts to Bluesky if there are any `major` data changes.

+Disclaimer: This project uses the Census Bureau Data API but is not endorsed or certified by the Census Bureau.